Cabinet of Japan

 The Cabinet of Japan (内閣, Naikaku) is the chief executive body of the government of Japan.
-It consists of the prime minister, who is appointed by the Emperor after being nominated by the National Diet, in addition to up to nineteen other members, called ministers of state.
-The current cabinet, the Takaichi Cabinet, was formed on 21 October 2025 and is led by Prime Minister Sanae Takaichi.
-The country has had a Liberal Democratic minority government since 2025.
+It consists of the prime minister, who is appointed by the Emperor after being nominated by the National Diet, in addition to up to seventeen other members, called ministers of state.
+The current cabinet, the Second Takaichi cabinet, was formed on 18 February 2026 and is led by Prime Minister Sanae Takaichi.
+The country has had a Liberal Democratic Party-led majority government since 2026.

 The prime minister is nominated by the National Diet, while the remaining ministers are appointed and dismissed by the prime minister.
 The Cabinet is collectively responsible to the National Diet and must resign if a motion of no confidence is adopted by the National Diet.

 Appointment

 Under the Constitution of Japan, Cabinet ministers are appointed after the selection of the prime minister.
 A majority of the Cabinet, including the prime minister, must be members of the National Diet, and all members must be civilians.
-Under the Cabinet Law, the number of Cabinet ministers (excluding the prime minister) must be fourteen or less, but this may be increased to nineteen if a special need arises.
+Under the Cabinet Law, the number of Cabinet ministers (excluding the prime minister) must be fourteen or less, but this may be increased to seventeen if a special need arises.
 If the Cabinet collectively resigns, it continues to exercise its functions until the appointment of a new prime minister.
 While they are in office, legal action may not be taken against Cabinet ministers without the consent of the prime minister.
 The Cabinet must resign en masse in the following circumstances: